 While designing the EOS R, Canon engineers performed extensive hand-size research.
 The first R's grip design was a good one, including adequate depth for fingertips, especially with the thin dimensions of the R body.
 The EOS R5 and R5 II have an enhanced grip geometry, featuring a larger shelf above the fingers on the front and a thicker grip base, making the newer models noticeably easier to hold.

-The R5 II remained comfortable when tightly gripped for over an hour.
+The R5 II remains comfortable to hold even when tightly gripped for hours.

 This solidly built camera features a magnesium alloy frame and a dust- and weather-resistant design like the R5.
 The buttons and other controls have a high-quality feel.